AlexanderOlkhovskiy/gloox-libnice-test/README.md

 gloox is used for signaling.

 #### Current state
-The application basically works, but it was tested only locally so far.
+The application basically works (was tested locally and over network).
 Code requires some fixes, cleanup and refactoring.

 #### Dependencies